exowanderer/SpitzerDeepLearningNetwork/README.md

 - The top two R-Squared values are significantly improved, which implies that the 50k chains with AdaGrad indeed had not converged.
 - The third R-squared value is slightly lower than previously, but this could also be a lack of convergence with 50k iterations of AdaGrad (previous chain).
 - Lastly, the Sigmoid function -- not usually considered a contender -- was significantly imporve with more iterations and a faster optimzier (AdaM)

+---

+We tested the major three DLN activation functions (relu, sigmoid, tanh) with a 2 and 3 layers (butterfly architecture: 10-10 & 10-5-10).
+We used dropout=0.5 for regularization and with excessive iterations (100k) to ensure convergence.
+We then compared four metrics for 'success'

+1) Validation accuracy: by training on 40% of the data and evaluating the MSE with a separate 40% of the data, we consisistently found that the validation accuracy was >99%.
+2) A metric that we made up is the ratio of the validation loss to the training loss; a number close to one would imply a lack of over-fitting
+3) The R-squared test is another way to measure over-fitting, but also provides a metric for the balance of the training set.
+4) The symmetric of the residuals: by plotting the test and predicted on the same figure and the residuals on another, we can "see" if the the predictions match the samples.
+So far, it seems that ReLU produces the most symmetric residuals; but not always the best validation accuracy or R-sqaured values.